 The Migratory Birds Convention Act (MBCA), 1994, policies and regulations ensure legal protection of listed migratory bird species, their nests, eggs and offspring.
 In its application, it requires best management practices to detect and avoid disturbance to active nests during development activities.
 The MBCA protects migratory birds and their nests (S.4).
 Section 6 of the Migratory Bird Regulations (Consolidated Regulations of Canada (CRC), c.
 1035) prohibits the disturbance, destruction or taking of a nest, egg, or nest shelter of a migratory bird.
 The MBCA is the enabling statute for the Migratory Birds Regulations, which were updated in May 2022 (MBR, 2022).
 Under the 2022 MBR, nests for 18 bird species (7 of which occur in Ontario) receive year-round protection for a prescribed length of time ranging from 24-36 months (Schedule 1), and all other nests of migratory birds are protected when they contain a live bird or viable egg (S. 5(2)(b)).
 Birds that are listed on Schedule 1 (those that receive year-round protection) were not identified for the Subject Project during breeding bird surveys.

 Disturbance to nests of other MBCA protected species during the course of vegetation clearing is a contravention of the MBCA.
-The primary nesting period (i.e., the period when the percent of total nesting species is greater than 10%) identified for southern Ontario is April 9 - August 15, although nesting also infrequently occurs outside of this period (Environment Canada 2014).
-To significantly reduce the risk of damaging or disturbing bird nests and contravening the MBCA, vegetation clearing will occur between August 16 and March 31.
+The primary nesting period (i.e., the period when the percent of total nesting species is greater than 10%) identified for southern Ontario is April 9 - August 15, although nesting also can occurs outside of this period (Environment Canada 2014).
+To significantly reduce the risk of damaging or disturbing bird nests and contravening the MBCA, vegetation clearing will occur between August 16 and April 8.
+However, it is the responsibility of the proponent to ensure no birds are nesting before clearing vegetation.

 Disturbance to nests of other MBCA protected species during the course of vegetation clearing is a contravention of the MBCA.
-Incidental take of migratory birds, nests or eggs must be avoided by limiting activities during sensitive periods, and migration measures should be implemented to ensure appropriate nesting areas are reestablished on the site.
+Incidental take of migratory birds, nests or eggs must be avoided by limiting activities during sensitive periods, and migration measures should be implemented to ensure appropriate nesting areas are re-established on the site.
 Tree and vegetation clearing should not take place within the active nesting season between approximately April 9 and August 15.
 If the areas proposed for removal are thoroughly checked during the active breeding season for bird nests by a qualified biologist during the construction phase, and no nests are found, then construction may be permitted.
 Although nesting activity outside of this timing window is unlikely, to ensure compliance with the MBCA and the MBR, construction activities should be halted if an active nest or eggs of protected birds are found until the period of occupancy concludes.